 (3) A determination issued under regulation 15A that is in force immediately before these regulations commence and specifies a tuition fee for a course for a student, continues in force after these regulations commence and the fee so specified is to be taken to be the course fee specified for that course for that student.

 ”.

+9 Now known as Vocational Education and Training (Colleges) Regulations 1996; citation changed (see note under r.
+1).